rsim/oracle-enhanced/README.md

 DESCRIPTION
 -----------

 Oracle enhanced ActiveRecord adapter provides Oracle database access from Ruby on Rails applications.
-Oracle enhanced adapter can be used from Ruby on Rails versions 2.3.x and 3.x and it is working with Oracle database versions 10g and 11g.
+Oracle enhanced adapter can be used from Ruby on Rails versions between 2.3.x and 4.0 and it is working with Oracle database versions from 10g to 12c.

 INSTALLATION
 ------------

+### Rails 4

+Oracle enhanced adapter version 1.5 just supports Rails 4 and does not support Rails 3.2 or lower version of Rails.

+When using Ruby on Rails version 4 then in Gemfile include

+    gem 'activerecord-oracle_enhanced-adapter', '~> 1.5.0'

+where instead of 1.5.0 you can specify any other desired version.
+It is recommended to specify version with `~>` which means that use specified version or later patch versions (in this example any later 1.5.x version but not 1.6.x version).
+Oracle enhanced adapter maintains API backwards compatibility during patch version upgrades and therefore it is safe to always upgrade to latest patch version.

+If you would like to use latest adapter version from github then specify

+    gem 'activerecord-oracle_enhanced-adapter', :git => 'git://github.com/rsim/oracle-enhanced.git'

+If you are using CRuby 1.9.3 or 2.0 then you need to install ruby-oci8 gem as well as Oracle client, e.g. [Oracle Instant Client](http://www.oracle.com/technetwork/database/features/instant-client/index-097480.html).
+Include in Gemfile also ruby-oci8:

+    gem 'ruby-oci8', '~> 2.1.0'

+If you are using JRuby then you need to download latest [Oracle JDBC driver](http://www.oracle.com/technetwork/database/enterprise-edition/jdbc-112010-090769.html) - either ojdbc7.jar or ojdbc6.jar for Java 7, ojdbc6.jar for Java 6 or ojdbc5.jar for Java 5.
+And copy this file to one of these locations:

+  * in `./lib` directory of Rails application
+  * in some directory which is in `PATH`
+  * in `JRUBY_HOME/lib` directory
+  * or include path to JDBC driver jar file in Java `CLASSPATH`

+After specifying necessary gems in Gemfile run

+    bundle install

+to install the adapter (or later run `bundle update` to force updating to latest version).

 ### Rails 3